Fatal BAe Jetstream Plane Crashes

 2. 1 December 1993; Northwest Airlink (Express Airlines) BAe Jetstream 31; Hibbing, MN: The aircraft had a controlled flight into terrain about three miles (five km) from the runway threshold during an an excessively steep approach in conditions of snow and freezing fog.
 Both crew members and all 16 passengers were killed.

 3. 7 January 1994; United Express (Atlantic Coast Airlines); Flight 6291; Jetstream 41; Columbus, OH: The captain initiated the approach at high speed and crossed the final approach fix without first having the airplane properly configured for a stabilized ILS approach.
 The airplane stalled and crashed 1.3 miles (2.1 km) short of the runway.
-Two of the three crew members and three of the six passengers were killed.
+All three crew members and two of the five passengers were killed.

 5. 21 May 2000; Executive Airlines BAe Jetstream 31; near Wilkes-Barre, PA: The aircraft crashed about eight miles (12.8 km) from the airport while maneuvering for its second landing attempt.
 The second landing was attempted during a period of reduced visibility after a charter flight from Atlantic City, NJ.
 Both crew members and all 17 passengers were killed.